- Category: Materials

 - Platforms: VR, PC, Console, HTML

 - Customization options.
 Over 200 parameters to make it look cool.
-Additionally, Over 50 switches allows controlling efficiency-quality trade off.
+Additionally, Over 50 switches allow controlling efficiency-quality trade-off.

 - Supports multiple types of refraction.
 Supported cube map with box projection mapping/screen color/ build in refraction pin.

 - Subsurface scattering and custom lighting.
-Useful for more advanced user to better fit the ice into the scene.
+Useful for more advanced users to better fit the ice into the scene.

 - Extended reflection mode.
-System supports pre-rendered cube map reflections mapped on meshes using box projection mapping and spherical mapping.
+The system supports pre-rendered cube map reflections mapped on meshes using box projection mapping and spherical mapping.
 This method is very fast even on translucent materials.

 - Icy vertex offsets.
 Material supports configurable Vertex displacement for Icicles.

 - Animated dust.
-Configurable dust map with refraction noise makes material look even deeper and real.
+Configurable dust map with refraction noise makes the material look even deeper and real.

 - Efficient and GPU friendly.
 Uses between 90-210 instructions depending on the number of features enabled can be used on VR and even mobile.

 - Extra tools.
-System includes additional tools for generating new Signed Distance Fields and environment cube maps.
+The system includes additional tools for generating new Signed Distance Fields and environment cube maps.

 - Multiple useful examples.
-Package contains example map with showcase of multiple samples of use the material.
+The package contains an example map with a showcase of multiple samples of using the material.

-Ice Cool is mackage based on single advanced master material.
+Ice Cool is a pack based on single advanced master material.
 The material is placed in folder IceCool/Materials/M_IceCool.
-Basically every user have two ways of working with the package.
+Basically every user has two ways of working with the package.

-This documentation cover both approaches to create the cool ice material.
+This documentation covers both approaches to create cool ice material.